 - Canned fish with bones

 - Floors—Remove all loose wires, cords, and throw rugs.
-Minimize clutter.
+Reduce clutter.
 Make sure rugs are anchored and smooth.
-Keep furniture in its usual place.
+Don’t move furniture around.

-- Bathrooms—Install grab bars and non-skid tape in the tub or shower.
+- Bathrooms—Put grab bars and non-skid tape in the tub or shower.

 - Lighting—Make sure halls, stairways, and entrances are well lit.
-Install a night light in your bathroom.
+Put a night light in your bathroom.
 Turn lights on if you get up in the middle of the night.

-- Kitchen—Install non-skid rubber mats near sink and stove.
+- Kitchen—Put non-skid rubber mats near the sink and stove.
 Clean spills right away.

 - Stairs—Make sure treads, rails, and rugs are secure.

 - Other precautions—Wear sturdy, rubber-soled shoes.
-Keep your intake of alcoholic beverages to a minimum.
-Ask your doctor whether any of your medications might cause you to fall.
+Ask your doctor whether any of your medicines might cause you to fall.

 - Bisphosphonates to prevent the loss of bone